charley-dixon/sportsbook-tools/README.md

 Websites:
 * Weather for weather at the location of the game
 * Injuries
+* Storylines

 ### Bet Tracker

 Will be able to parse images of screenshots that I provide to keep track of the bets I make.
 Over time it will create a filterable list various time periods to visualize graphs of my performance over time.
+I want to display my record dynamically on the site shamelessly for all to see, but also dynamically share my trends based on sport, last 10 bets, etc.

 Filters:
 * Bet Type (Prop vs. not prop?)
 (Spread, total, prop, etc.)